Entertech/tDCS-Documents/tDCS/docs/Instructions/How to Connect the Headset/Turn Bluetooth on.md

 ---

 ## How to turn on your phone's Bluetooth?
-Go to "Settings" > "Bluetooth" and turn on "Bluetooth".
+Open your phone's Settings app.
+Go to Bluetooth, and then turn on Bluetooth.

 ![origin_img_v2_b37d9e5b-cf24-41a3-96c9-d65f905d579g](media/origin_img_v2_b37d9e5b-cf24-41a3-96c9-d65f905d579g.jpg)

-If it's an iPhone you also need to check if Bluetooth is turned on in the Control Center.
+For iPhone, you also need to check if Bluetooth is turned on in Control Center.

 ![origin_img_v2_6accc151-616e-419c-ba48-1c047fcfc15g](media/origin_img_v2_6accc151-616e-419c-ba48-1c047fcfc15g.jpg)